vladi443/ziggurat-old/index.md

 ## About

 I am a high school computer science student interested in computer algorithms, computer security, and algorithm efficiency.
-I am taking computer science and cyber security clases together with high level math classes.
-All the projects available here are made using skills learned in high school, and are either school projects or individual projects.
-All the projects posted here will be licensed under the GPL2 software license.
+I am taking computer science, cyber security and higher level math classes.
+All projects available here are made with skills learned in school and outside research.
+The projects posted here are registered under the GNU GPLv3 software license and their source codes are linked under their description.

+Suggestions are always open and welcome and can be added in each projects' individual github repository.
+For more information regarding contributing or suggesting new files refer to the README files located in the projects' repositories.

 All the projects are open-source and can be used or modified at no cost.
-If you want to support my work you can [buy me a tea (coming soon)](https://www.google.com) to warm me up, or share this site and its project with others.
+If you want to support my work you can [buy me a tea]() **(coming soon!)** to warm me up, or share this site and the projects with others.